 Golden tilefish is an increasingly important species for the commercial sector, especially in certain areas on the central east coast of Florida (Section 3.3.2), and the growing popularity may have contributed to increased competition among resource users, and the race to fish.
-Regulations in Amendment 18B (SAFMC 2013a) were intended to reduce the potential for user conflict, but fishermen have reported a loophole allowing longline endorsement holders to access both longline and hook-and-line quota (see Section 4.2.1).
-Alternatives 1 (No Action) and 4 would allow longline endorsement holders to continue to have access to the hook-and-line quota, which could result in increased user conflicts between the gear types.
-Alternatives 1 (No Action) and 4 would be the most beneficial to the longline endorsement holders by maintaining access to the hook-and-line quota, relative to the restrictions for longline endorsement holders under Alternatives 2 and 3.
+Regulations in Amendment 18B (SAFMC 2012) were intended to reduce the potential for user conflict, but fishermen have reported a loophole allowing longline endorsement holders to access both longline and hook-and-line quotas (see Section 4.2.1).
+Alternative 1 (No Action) would allow longline endorsement holders to continue to have access to the hook-and-line quota, which could result in increased user conflicts between the gear types.
+Alternative 1 (No Action) would be the most beneficial to the longline endorsement holders by maintaining access to the hook-and-line quota, relative to the restrictions for longline endorsement holders under Alternative 2 and Preferred Alternative 3.
+However, there could be some issues of fairness for longline endorsement holders under Alternative 2 and Preferred Alternative 3 since black sea bass pot endorsement holders can fish hook and line during the seasonal closure for black sea bass pots.

-For hook-and-line fishermen, Alternatives 1 (No Action) and 4 would be the least beneficial because the longline fishermen could continue to access the hook-and-line quota after the longline quota was caught.
+For hook-and-line fishermen, Alternative 1 (No Action) would be the least beneficial because the longline fishermen could continue to access the hook-and-line quota after the longline quota was caught.
 This could result in fairness concerns for the hook-and-line fishermen because the longline component was allocated 75% of the commercial ACL, and participation in the longline component is limited through the endorsement program.
-Alternatives 2 and 3 would be more beneficial to the participants in the hook-and-line component by reducing the number of snapper grouper permit holders who can access the hook-and-line quota.
+Alternative 2 and Preferred Alternative 3 would be more beneficial to the participants in the hook-and-line component by reducing the number of Snapper Grouper Permit holders who can access the hook-and-line quota.